-As global demand for aluminium increases, the industry faces the challenge of its energy-intensive production and substantial CO2 emissions from recycling.
-To combat this, primary aluminium producers and recyclers are actively pursuing sustainable decarbonization global manufacturer of primary aluminum and aluminium products on its journey to becoming a leading recycler.
-By introducing oxygen/fuel burner systems as an alternative to air burners, coupled with natural gas, Nippon Gases is driving the transformation towards greener manufacturing
+As global demand for aluminium increases, the industry faces the challenge of its energy-intensive production and substantial CO2 and recyclers are actively pursuing sustainable decarbonization global manufacturer of primary aluminum and aluminium products on its journey to becoming a leading recycler.
+By introducing oxygen/fuel burner systems as an alternative to air burners, coupled with natural gas, Nippon Gases is driving the transformation towards greener manufacturing positively impacting the overall carbon footprint.
+Starting with the for further global implementation, marking a significant milestone in the